Street Connected Children: A life on the streets

-I’ve talked a lot about why children end up on the streets – the poverty, violence and witchcraft accusations that mean they see it as a better option.
-I’m also often asked - what’s life actually like for a child on the street?
+Children end up on the streets for a variety of reasons – the poverty, violence and witchcraft accusations mean that for some children, they see it as a better option.
+But what's it actually like for a child on the street?

 For children who live on the streets, it’s scary, threatening and hazardous.
 They experience things that no child should to go through.

-Many are there because they faced such terrible violence and abuse at home, but this usually continues on the street.
-Criminal gangs – ‘cults’ as they are known in Nigeria – are very common, and street children often end up joining them.
-Some choose to do this because they think it will provide them with protection and because they just want to belong to something.
-They are hugely excluded from the rest of society, so being part of a community – even a criminal, violent one - seems better than being on their own.
+Many are there because they faced such terrible violence and abuse at home, but sadly, this usually continues on the street.
+Criminal gangs, known as ‘cults’ in Nigeria – are very common and street children often end up joining them.
+Some choose to do this because they think it will provide them with protection and because they just want to belong, to something.
+These children are hugely excluded from the rest of society, so being part of a community – even a criminal and violent oneat that - might seems more appealing than being on their own.

 For the children who don’t live on the street, such as those who have to ‘hawk’ (sell) goods because their family lives in such poverty, but do have a home to go back to, spending this time on the streets still means they are vulnerable to danger and abuse.

-Our partners have told me about children being kidnapped, and murdered for body parts.
+Our partners have told us about children being kidnapped, and murdered for body parts.
 Child trafficking is also a huge problem.
-It’s far too easy for people to just take children from the streets – after all, who cares what happens to street children?
+It’s far too easy for people to just take children from the streets –after all, who cares what happens to street children?

-But what does happen to trafficked street children includes forced prostitution, effective slavery and ‘baby-farming’, where girls are imprisoned, forcibly made pregnant, and then have the babies taken away to be sold to people who want to adopt a child.
+But what does happen to trafficked street children includes forced prostitution, effective slavery and ‘baby-farming’.
+This practice involves young girls being imprisoned, forcibly made pregnant and then carrying and delivering the baby, only for it then to be taken away and sold for a huge sum, to people who want to adopt a child.
+The girls have no choices at any stage of the process and many will go through this more than once.

-Yet despite the many horrors that children face on the streets, I’m constantly amazed just how determined and resilient they can be.
-Rick’s talked about John, who was so determined to go to school and have a successful life.
-The children in our shelter in Calabar have aspirations to be lawyers and doctors – and with them doing so well in school this is a real possibility.
+Despite the many horrors that street children face, they can be incredibly determined and resilient.
+The children at our Emergency Safehouse Shelter in Calabar, have aspirations to be lawyers and doctors – and with them doing so well in school this is a real possibility.